“Leadership is an active role; ‘lead’ is a verb. But the leader who tries to do it all is headed for burnout, and in a powerful hurry.”

 - Monitor overload warnings

 Personal leadership coaches work with clients in challenging situations to custom design strategies for creating life balance and improving work productivity.
 Could this be the right move for you?
-E-mail Joel now to find out how he can help!
+Contact Joel now to find out how he can help!
+Read his book Time Management Mastery for more actionable advice on lowering your stress level and increasing your job satisfaction, too.